 For extra protein, add cooked white beans or grilled chicken (if not vegetarian).
 Use half-and-half for a lighter version.
 Try pairing with a crisp white wine like Pinot Grigio.

-Save This pasta is best served warm but is also delicious reheated.
+This pasta is best served warm but is also delicious reheated.
 Let the orzo sit for a few minutes before serving: the sauce thickens beautifully.

 Recipe Help & FAQs